TheJasonOsmond/ClassMate-Schedule-Sharing-Tool/README.md

     pip install Flask
     pip install Flask-MySQLdb
     pip install mysql-connector-python
-3. Using a simple file editor input your login information at the top of the following where prompted: create_database.py app.py
+3. Using a simple file editor, input your login information at the top of the following files where prompted to input "your_username" and "your_password": create_database.py app.py
 4. Run create_database.py